TurnbullLab/image-reconstruction/README.md

 # image-reconstruction

-Out of necessity, I had to write some scripts to reconstruct single coil images from mutlichannel acquisition data.
+Out of necessity, I had to write some scripts to reconstruct single coil images from multichannel acquisition data.

 THE THINGS YOU NEED: